 There are some concerns around Lebara’s customer service levels visible online.
 We’ve never experienced those ourselves.
 We have mentioned them here because we want to give you a balanced view.
 However, given the fact that Lebara are an exclusively prepaid provider, we see no risk in taking a plan from them.
 After all, if it doesn’t work out, you can just leave them.

-Additionally, the plan refresh in late 2017 was not perfect from a user perspective.
+Additionally, the recent plan refresh was not perfect from a user perspective.
 Lebara’s $49.90 plan actually reduced some inclusions.
 The number of partner countries, included in Lebara’s ‘Unlimited Calls To’ list has dropped from 60 to 50.
 Many of these changes arise from European roaming regulation updates which has led to hikes for those outside the EU which followed.

 What’s of more importance in our recommendation is the move Lebarra made to offering super-fast 4G data services in late 2016.
 Any plan you buy from Lebara now has 4G data speeds available to it.
 This is a no lose.
 If you have an older 3G phone, you can still use it on the Lebara network.
 If you have a newer 4G phone, you’ll get blindingly fast data speeds.
 Importantly, Lebara offer a huge amount more by way of data inclusion than their mother network, Vodafone.
 Remember, if you buy a plan from Lebara, you’ll get access to the full Vodafone network and it’s fastest possible speeds.
 I have personally seen 100Mbps on a Lebara SIM speed test since they did that update.